litixsoft/karma-mocha-reporter/README.md

     $ grunt demo --force

 ## Release History
+### v1.1.5
+* Show error message when the karma runner ends with an error

 ### v1.1.4
 * Print specs correctly when names of it blocks are identical within the same describe block